Doctoral Training and HDR

 • at least half of the members must be from outside the doctoral school and the University of Montpellier;

-• The chair of the jury must be a professor, or hold a comparable position, or an equivalent rank.
+• The chair of the jury is a professor or holds a comparable position or equivalent rank.

-The thesis advisor sits on the committee but does not participate in the decision; he or she is considered an “internal member” for the purposes of determining the committee’s composition.
+The thesis advisor participates in the examination committee but does not take part in the decision; he or she is considered an “internal member” for the purposes of determining the committee’s composition.

 In the context of a joint thesis supervision arrangement, the selection of thesis advisors and the composition of the thesis committee must strictly comply with the agreement established between the partner universities.